Airbus graduate application advice: how to give detail

 - Read the job advert all the way through and work out how you have demonstrated the skills listed in it.
 ‘It is common for students to see the educational requirements but not read further down the job advert to find out what else is required of them', says Airbus' graduate recruiter.

 - Read the job application guidelines from Airbus.
 If you don’t you could miss important deadlines.
-For example, online tests often need to be completed within seven days of submitting your initial application.
+For example, online tests have previously needed to be completed within seven days of submitting your initial application.

 You should also familiarise yourself with the basics of what to include in your CV and covering letter: